pts/movemetafs/README.txt

       It is not possible to add a tag to a file if the `meta/tag/$TAGNAME' directory doesn't exist (error: ENOENT).
 This is for protecting against typos in tag names.
+(And it is also imposed by the FUSE architecture.)
    -- It is not possible to copy files into `meta/tag/' or to create files
       there.
-   -- Removing `meta/tag/$TAGNAME/$SHORTNAME' removes $TAGNAME from the
-      file specified by $SHORTNAME.
-   -- Moving `meta/tag/$TAGNAME/$SHORTNAME' to `meta/tag/$ANOTHERTAGNAME/'
-      doesn't remove $TAGNAME from the file specified by $SHORTNAME, but it adds $ANOTHERTAGNAME to the file.
    -- Renaming `meta/tag/$OLDTAGNAME' to `meta/tag/$NEWTAGNAME' renames the
       specified tag.
 The amount of time needed is proportional to the number of files $OLDTAGNAME is associated to.
-Renaming works with `meta/untag' in place of `meta/tag' for both folder names.
-If
-      $NEWTAGNAME already exists, tags $OLDTAGNAME and $NEWTAGNAME are merged to $NEWTAGNAME for each file having either of them.
+Renaming works with `meta/untag' or `meta/tagged' in place of `meta/tag' for both folder names.
+If $NEWTAGNAME already exists, tags $OLDTAGNAME and $NEWTAGNAME are merged to $NEWTAGNAME for each file having either of them.
 Some utilities such as GNU mv(1) try to be smart and move $OLDTAGNAME inside `meta/tag/$NEWTAGNAME' if the latter exists (as a directory).
       This can be circumvented by adding spaces to the front or end of